Created on 11-20-2022 10:27 PM Edited on 04-29-2024 08:50 AM By Stephen_G

 Note: If CPU usage is high in system space or soft IRQ and there is high CPU usage in 'diag sys top', the latter command is giving false information.

 This is not accurate because there is only 10 percent usage in user space and IPS is taking 99 percent of that 10 percent left from total usage.
-It is not actually using 99 percent of the whole CPU core.
+It is not using 99 percent of the whole CPU core.

-This is why it is important to not rely solely on 'diag sys top': it is necessary to look beyond that command.
 If it is KVM with DPDK enabled, then DPDK is designed to be 100% busy polling.
 DPDK is running in IPS processes, so IPS will be always busy when DPDK is enabled. |

 The Fortinet Security Fabric brings together the concepts of convergence and consolidation to provide comprehensive cybersecurity protection for all users, devices, and applications and across all network edges.